NETWeasel/NETWeasel.Windows/readme.md

 We'll update this feature set periodically, and it is therefore subject to change at any moment.
 We're not defining any concrete dates, as this project is being driven by two full time employed software developers who are building NETWeasel in their spare time.

-- NETWeasel.Windows
+- NETWeasel.Packager
-	- A Nuget package to add a .NET Core console application which will enable developers to package any application into an `.msi` and `.exe` installer/setup file and archive for update purposes.
+	- A application enabling developers to package any application into an `.msi` and `.exe` installer/setup file and archive for update purposes.
-- NETWeasel.Updater
+- NETWeasel.Updater (.NET Framework variant)
 	-  A Nuget package to enable updates when an application runs.
 Much like `Squirrel.Windows`.

 ## NETWeasel.Windows